Dinas Powys: Sport and recreation

-Dinas Powys Football Club was the first in the Vale of Glamorgan to achieve the Football Association of Wales' Club Accreditation Scheme Bronze Award.

-Dinas Powys Golf Club was founded in 1914 and has views over the city of Cardiff and Cardiff Bay.

 Dinas Powys Cricket Club was established in 1882.
 The club fields three sides in the Welsh Club Cricket Conference, playing their home league matches at Parc Bryn y Don.
-There is also a Midweek League side and a Sunday friendly side, playing home matches on the village common.
-The club also has a junior section.
+There is also a Midweek League side, a Sunday friendly team and a junior section, playing their home matches on the village common.

+The golf club was founded in 1914 and has views over the city of Cardiff and Cardiff Bay.

+Dinas Powys F.C. was the first in the Vale of Glamorgan to achieve the Football Association of Wales' Club Accreditation Scheme bronze award.

 There has been an active branch of the Pony Club in the village since 1975.
 There are also many voluntary organisations, including a large Scout group.